Peter Cheyney: Career and characters

-During these cases (usually over a period of days) Callaghan will push himself to the limit.
-He will get no sleep, drink continually ('three fingers of straight whisky'), and drive his Jaguar long distances (to Torquay or Weymouth to visit refined clients, and then back to London all in the same night) as part of his overall plan.

-At the same time, he will meet a string of attractive women who will, of course, throw themselves at him during the story--but he however only has eyes for his refined client--hand out and receive beatings, tamper with evidence, and outsmart both criminals and the police until the case is solved and his refined client is extricated from trouble and danger.
-Only then (to the chagrin of his secretary, who has a long-standing crush) will he reap the dual reward of favours from the refined client, accompanied by a substantial cheque.
+During these cases, usually over a period of days, Callaghan will push himself to the limit.
+He will get no sleep, drink continually ('three fingers of straight whisky'), and drive his Jaguar long distances.
+He will meet a string of attractive women who throw themselves at him, while he only has eyes for his refined client.
+He will hand out and receive beatings, tamper with evidence, and outsmart both criminals and the police until the case is solved and his client is extricated from trouble and danger.
+Only then (to the chagrin of his secretary, who has a long-standing crush) will he reap the dual reward of favours from the client accompanied by a substantial cheque.

 Cheyney's "Dark" series was widely praised during World War II for bringing more realism to espionage fiction.
 In their casual brutality and general "grubbiness," the "Dark" novels seem to have foreshadowed much of the Cold War fiction of the mid to late 1960s.
 Anthony Boucher placed these later works in the context of Graham Greene and Joseph Conrad.

 The characterisation of Ernest Guelvada in the "Dark" series is one of the high points of Cheyney's career.
 A cheerfully sadistic war operative whose objective is to deplete the ranks of opposing forces in a leisurely but thorough fashion, the loquacious Guelvada still finds the time to dress immaculately, drink immoderate amounts of alcohol and remain a counter agent.

 Cheyney published one volume of short stories, advice to critics and a few poems in No Ordinary Cheyney (London: Faber and Faber, 1948).